Top 10 Frequently Asked Questions for Weddings

 Wedding photography commissions are accepted up to one year in advance.

-First we meet!
+- First we meet!
 I invite you to visit me in studio for a complimentary consultation to discuss style, timeline, and product options.
-If you are not local in Los Angeles, we can scheduled a time to chat on the phone.
+If you are not local to Los Angeles, we can scheduled a time to chat on the phone.